dvbrennanjv/PUB-Unity-WebApp-GoogleCloud/README.md

 - terraform init (initializes our providers)
 - terraform plan (creates a plan of what we are building)
 - terraform apply -auto-approve (builds the infrastructure)

+### Step 9: Load Balancer configuration
+Now if we want to add a custom domain to our Cloud Run service we need to put it behind an global load balancer.
+In main.tf we are going to provision a few resources to get this set up
+- google_compute_global_address : Global static IPv4 address for the load balancer frontend.
+- google_compute_region_network_endpoint_group : Serverless NEG that references the Cloud Run service.
+- google_compute_managed_ssl_certificate : Google-managed certificate for HTTPS (automatically provisioned and renewed).
+- google_compute_backend_service : Backend definition that points to the serverless NEG.
+- google_compute_url_map — Routing rules; default route points to the backend service.
+- google_compute_target_https_proxy : Handles HTTPS termination and connects to the URL map.
+- google_compute_global_forwarding_rule : Maps incoming traffic on port 443 to the HTTPS proxy.

+### Step 10: Update DNS
+Once we have our load balancer in place, all we need to do from a DNS standpoint is create a new A record wherever your domain is hosted at and point it to the external IP of your load balancer.
+Once the SSL cert is showing as Active you should be able to access via your custom domain.